 We believe the bank is unlikely to return to profitability in 2016 and 2017 due to low interest margins, an exceptionally high cost base and potential further impairment losses and conduct remediation charges.
-In 2015 Co-operative Bank reported a loss before tax of $\pounds$ 610.6 million, compared to the $\pounds$ 264.2 million pre-tax loss reported in 2014, reflecting weaker income generation, lower provision write-backs, losses on asset sales and increased conduct and legal charges.
-Weaker results also reflect in our Net Income to Tangible Asset ratio falling to -1.8% in 2015 from -0.4% in 2014.
+During the first half of 2016, Co-operative Bank reported a loss before tax of £177 million, compared to the £204 million pre-tax loss reported during the same period in 2015, reflecting lower operating expenses and provisions for customer redress along with a one-off gain from the sale of the bank's stake in Visa Europe.
+The results also lead to a slight improvement in the bank's Net Income to Tangible Asset ratio to -1.3% in the first half of 2016 from -1.8% in 2015.